-1. Select [Trace] in the measurement menu.

-- 2. Hold and drag the cursor to an area of interest. - 3.
+- 1. Select [Trace] in the measurement menu. - The cursor appears on the screen. - 2.
+Hold and drag the cursor to an area of interest. - 3.
 Tap on the screen to fix the starting point. - 4.
-Move the cursor along the target to trace the outline of the target.

-To modify the line, you can drag the cursor backward along the trace line.

-5. Tap on the screen and the trace line will be closed with a straight line connecting the start and end points.
+Move the cursor along the target to trace the outline of the target. - To modify the line, you can drag the cursor backward along the trace line. - 5.
+Tap on the screen and the trace line will be closed with a straight line connecting the start and end points.
 The trace will also be closed when the cursor is very near to the starting point.